Millenáris (park): The renovation

 The demolition work of the unneeded factory sections began on 12 August 2000 and by 25 September, six demolitions had been carried out, including the demolition of two 37 m high, 126 m long industrial buildings and the chimney.
-Prior to the demolition works, tens of thousands of litres of oil had to be removed in accordance with environmental regulations.
+Prior to demolition, tens of thousands of litres of oil had to be removed in accordance with environmental regulations.
 The demolition works generated a total of approximately 120 000 cubic metres of demolition debris, which included the removal of 2.5–3,000 tonnes of steel structures.

 The retained historic Building B (Great Hall), Building D, the new entrance Building C built between them and the underground car park under the park, now form elements of one of the largest exhibition halls in the country.